In This Guide

 - Contain antibiotics

 Your vet will be able to prescribe the best treatment for your pet.
-Over-the-counter products and home remedies typically are not strong enough to provide much relief, and they will not address or prevent bacterial infections in the skin, which commonly accompany hot spots.
+Over-the-counter products and home remedies may not be strong enough to provide much relief.

 Continue applying the treatment according to its instructions until all of these occur: